Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Bay View and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory throughout Bay View and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove compliance with each Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords are required to keep records of their the compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.

-• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes